What is LDAP?

 What are the input fields in ‘LDAP Extended Request Defaults’?

 - Comments: To provide arbitrary comments (if any)

 - Test Configuration: This option helps you to choose the different types of tests that you want to perform.

 - Rename entry

-- Test: Choose the appropriate test action as per requirement
+- Test: Choose the appropriate test action as per the requirement

 - Add Test: Operation to create a new object

 - Deletion Test: Operation to delete the object